theckang/aro-ploigos-demo/README.md

 git commit -am "Updated Gitea endpoint"
 ```

-12. Let's make a change to the application.
+8. Let's make a change to the application.
 Merge the `feature/kiwi` branch to your fork repo.
 This will add a new fruit 'Kiwi' to the reference application.

 ```bash
 git merge origin/feature/kiwi
 git push
 ```

-13. In GitHub, navigate to your fork.
+9. In GitHub, navigate to your fork.
 Go to 'Actions'.
 You should see the action:

 ![GitHub Action](images/github_action.png)

-14. In Jenkins, navigate to your running build job.
+10. Navigate to your running build job in Jenkins.
+Login in `oc` admin credentials.
 Wait ~10 minutes until the job is complete.

 ```bash
 echo $(oc get route jenkins --template='http://{{.spec.host}}/job/platform/job/reference-quarkus-mvn_jenkins_workflow-standard/')